X0Leon/XQuant/README.md

 # XQuant

-Event-driven Backtester for equity market with Python 3.x/pandas.
+Event-driven Backtesting microframe for equity/futures market with Python 3.x/pandas.

-  * Open source backtesting microframe and more.
-  * Aim to A-share market in China before version 1.0.

 Note: It is currently in an early "alpha" state.